Achyuth-desai/Emergency-Response-Route-Planning/README.md

 # Emergency Response Route Planning

-A command-line Java application that computes the fastest route between two points in a road network — built with emergency dispatch in mind, where routes need to skip blocked roads and optimize for travel *time*, not just distance.
+A command-line Java application that computes the fastest route between two points in a road network — built with emergency dispatch in mind, where routes need to skip blocked roads and optimize for travel *time*, not distance.

 It loads a road network (locations + road segments) from CSV files, validates the data, builds a graph, and runs Dijkstra's algorithm to answer a batch of "get from A to B" queries.